initc3/SecretNetwork-Sandbox/TESTING.md

 # Testing
-Quick help and reminder on how to run integration tests.
+Quick help and reminder on how to run unit and integration tests.

 ## Prerequisites
 * [node v16+](https://nodejs.org)